Back to Insights

 This market is no longer one category

-The bidder-side layer is already crowded and getting denser
+The Bidder-side layer is already crowded and getting denser

 Buyer-side and adjacent evaluation tools are fewer but strategically more important